Secret World Tour: Tour crew

 The show crew was headed by director Dave Taraskevics, known as "Dave T"; he continued to work with Gabriel on future shows.
 Britannia Row Productions, founded by Pink Floyd's concert team, provided sound equipment and crew.
 Gabriel personally asked Real World Studios sound engineer Peter Walsh to mix the concert series, based on Walsh's successful editing and mixing of Gabriel's Plays Live album.
 Walsh was reluctant to leave the studio, but he warmed to touring and stayed with Secret World to the end, totalling 162 concerts in a year-and-a-half.
 Walsh also mixed the double album Secret World Live as well as the film of the same name.
 Walsh found his thorough knowledge of the show to be an enormous asset later in the studio, mixing the 96 channels of multi-track recordings to create the live album and concert video.

 In early August 1993, one of the crew tour buses collided at speed with a heavy dustbin lorry on a highway in Leesburg, Florida, seriously injuring the 18-year-old American bus driver, and sending assistant stage manager John Gray to the hospital for surgery to treat a deep cut on his leg.
 The concert series was not affected.

-Members of the production crew produced a humorous secret newsletter titled Us and Them, containing tales of tour hijinks and "unpublishable" anecdotes.
+Members of the production crew produced a humorous secret newsletter titled Us and Them, containing tales of tour hi-jinks and "unpublishable" anecdotes.
 Gabriel discovered the newsletter, but allowed it to continue.
-Many of the crew were involved in practical jokes played on each other and on Gabriel: among these were plastic "trick" dog feces the crew placed on a stage lift that brought Gabriel up from the floor to the stage, and a seven-foot-high (2.1 m) model of the Statue of Liberty that was purloined from the props department of a Paris concert hall, and placed on the conveyor belt during the finale that night.
+Many of the crew were involved in practical jokes played on each other and on Gabriel: among these were plastic "trick" dog faeces the crew placed on a stage lift that brought Gabriel up from the floor to the stage, and a seven-foot-high (2.1 m) model of the Statue of Liberty that was purloined from the props department of a Paris concert hall, and placed on the conveyor belt during the finale that night.